Jerusalem Institute of Justice: Legal assistance

 JIJ provides free legal aid to survivors of terrorism, human trafficking, and discrimination.
 The JIJ legal team has handled over 2,500 cases and secured 25 precedent-setting victories in Israel’s Supreme Court.
 Since October 7, they have expanded their docket to cover survivors of war and people with disabilities.

 The JIJ also offers comprehensive legal support in Israel for immigration and civil status matters, including help with visa applications, aliyah, humanitarian cases, asylum seeker assistance, and status regularization for foreign spouses.
 In addition, JIJ offers assistance to Haredi soldiers in the military and lone soldiers in the IDF.

 Combating human trafficking

 The JIJ is a leader in the fight to suppress demand for prostitution & human trafficking in Israel.
-JIJ has persuaded the Israeli Parliament to adopt an innovative legal model that treats women & children involved in prostitution as victims of exploitation and abuse, and criminalizes the activities of purchasers and pimps.
+JIJ has persuaded the Israeli Parliament to adopt an innovative legal model that treats women and children involved in prostitution as victims of exploitation and abuse, and criminalizes the activities of purchasers and pimps.
 As this new legal framework goes into effect, JIJ continues to provide free legal aid to survivors of sex trafficking & labor trafficking.